haridas/haridas.github.com/src/articles/how-to-put-encrypted-data-on-cloud.rst

     # df -h

-So if there is no error, you can now check for the file encryption by directly adding one text file in to `/home/haridas/SecureDropbox`.
-Imediately you can see the encrypted file with the same name under `/home/haridas/Dropbox/Encrypted`.
+So if there is no error, you can now check for the file encryption by directly adding one text file in to `/home/haridas/SecureDropbox`, immediately you can see the encrypted file with the same name under `/home/haridas/Dropbox/Encrypted`.
 Try out this.